0cjs/vagrant-demo/README.md

 (either manually or via Vagrant) the guest; documentation is provided in the various files.

-Comments in [`ansible.cfg`] describe how to run Ansible manually.
+Comments in [`ansible.cfg`] and [`ansible/requirements.yml`] describe
-[`ansible/hosts`] contains the host inventory used when doing so, and it may need to be tweaked depending on what dynamic information (e.g., SSH server port) Vagrant chose when it started your guest.
+how to run Ansible manually. [`ansible/hosts`] contains the host inventory used when doing so, and it may need to be tweaked depending on what dynamic information (e.g., SSH server port) Vagrant chose when it started your guest.

 The host inventory is automatically generated when Vagrant provisions the guest; [`Vagrantfile`] determines which playbook is used.